 Importance of material types

-Each material has a different characteristic.
-Therefore, different mesh counts are required for different materials in order to produce the best results for that specific material.
+Each material has a different characteristic and feel.
+Therefore, different mesh counts are required for different materials in order to produce the best results for specific applications.

 Ink usage and the different types

-The texture and type of ink will determine what mesh count is needed for the job.
-Essentially, the ink type has to be able to pass through the correct mesh type so your printing can be transferred on to the fabric correctly.
+The texture and type of ink will determine what mesh count is required.
+The ink needs to pass through the correct mesh openings for the print to transfer on to the fabric correctly.

 Ink to mesh count ratio

-A thinner ink with a mesh with larger openings will blur your design as it bleeds.
+A thinner ink with a larger opening mesh will bleed and blur your design.

-Using a higher mess count than required means the ink will transfer too thinly and may appear washed out.
+Use a higher mess count than required and the ink will transfer thinly.
+The result: a print that may appear washed out.

-A thick ink with a fine mesh can hinder the ink from passing through properly, causing a patched design.
+Thick ink application with a fine mesh can hinder it from passing through, causing a patched design.

 What Is Mesh Count Anyway?